 Social media has drastically changed the way how we communicate with each other.
 In the past, if you wanted to discuss politics with someone, you would have to do it in person or over the phone.

-But now, thanks to platforms like Twitter and Facebook, we can engage in political discourse with people worldwide without ever having to leave our homes.
+But now, thanks to platforms like Twitter and Facebook, we can engage in political discourse with people worldwide without ever leaving our homes.

-But social media isn’t just changing how we communicate about politics; it’s also changing the content of those conversations.
+But social media isn’t just changing how we communicate about politics and the content of those conversations.
 In 140 characters or less, Twitter users are forced to distill their thoughts into their bare essentials.

 This has led to the rise of soundbites and slogans to communicate complex ideas.
 And while this can be helpful in some instances, it also oversimplifies many issues and prevents us from having productive conversations.